RuBAN-GT/yarn-plugin-enhanced-workspaces/README.md

 The plugin provides the next configurable options:

 * `changeDetectionStrategy` - Which source the plugin should use in order to determine workspaces changes.
 Can be `base-ref` or `prev-ref`.
+* `ignoredAncestorsMarkers` - If ancestor workspace contains these files/directories it will be excluded from execution list.
+Should be defined a string list.
+* `preserveAncestors` - Preserve ancestors of changed workspaces.
+Should be defined as a boolean flag.